 - Technology Classes

 - Housemaintance Classes

 In this article, I give you 50+ ideas about fun classes for retirees and information where you can find them.
 And I explain to you why taking a class and learning something new in retirement has many benefits for your health and happiness.
 So, continue reading.

 MasterClass offers online classes for students of all skill levels and ages.
 The teachers are the best in the world in their profession.
-For example, you can take a cooking masterclass from Gorden Ramsey, a comedy masterclass from Steve Martin, or a tennis masterclass from Serena Williams.
+For example, you can take a cooking masterclass from Gorden Ramsey, learn more about interior design from Kelly Wearstler, or a tennis masterclass from Serena Williams.
 How cool is that?!